annashipman/annashipman.github.io/_posts/2021-03-10-finance-part-2.md

 Remember, *profit is not cash*.
 Many businesses that make a profit do not have sufficient cash to pay their debts.

-## Double entry bookkeeping
+## Double-entry bookkeeping

-This is the commonly used system of of accounting where every entry has a corresponding and opposite entry thereby identifying the two aspects of any financial transaction or adjustment.
-For example, one entry might show the source of funding (e.g. promise of future cash flow), and the corresponding entry where it has been spent (i.e. the context.
-The reason for the transaction, maybe the time period when it will have an impact).
+This is the commonly used system of accounting where every entry has a corresponding and opposite entry, thereby identifying the two aspects of any financial transaction or adjustment.
+For example, one entry might show a source of funding (e.g. a sale) and the corresponding entry is the result (e.g. a debtor).
+When the debtor pays up, that entry would be cash one side and clearing of the debt on the other.

-That is, it shows with each transaction, how we will pay for it, and what it will achieve.
-This is is how we link finance to strategy.
+Both sides of each transaction have to add up to the same total.
+Double-entry bookkeeping is about properly preparing the accounts.

 ## How you pay for things is important

-What makes a strategy viable is how you are going to pay for it, so double-entry bookkeeping is about interrogating that.
+What makes a strategy viable is how you are going to pay for it.
 Whether you pay now or over time can move something viable to non-viable.

 Our instructor gave us a case study of a new company that went under because they made a few wrong decisions.
 1. They invested some cash when they should have borrowed it, repaying over 10 years, i.e. they should have increased their gearing.
 And 2.
 They paid for the first lot of materials in the first month, instead of negotiating 30 days with the supplier.
 She described this as 'mismanagement of funding' and even though they made a profit, the company went under.